Leo4j/Invoke-ADEnum/README.md

 # Invoke-ADEnum
-Active Directory Enumerator - Automate Active Directory Enumeration using PowerView
+Automate Active Directory Enumeration using PowerView

 .PARAMETER `Domain` (not mandatory)
 The Domain to enumerate for (it will attempt to retrieve the Master DC for the specified domain - if it fails, it will prompt the user to specify a domain controller)